CKan9/Pinyata-Pet-Hotel/README.md

 This project is for educational purposes only.
 No real transactions will occur and all data is for testing or demonstration.

 ## 🚦 Getting Started
+### 💻 System Requirements
+- Windows 10 or higher
+- Web browser: Chrome, Firefox, Edge
+- PHP ≥ 7.4
+- MySQL ≥ 5.7
+- WampServer64 / XAMPP (Apache + MySQL)

 ### Deploy Website To Local Machine

 <details>
   Run Locally with Wampserver64/XAMPP
   -Wampserver64
-  1. Copy project files into wamp64/htdocs/
+  1. Copy project files into wamp64/www/PT
   2. Launch Wampserver64
   3. Import the .sql file into phpMyAdmin
   4. Access via http://localhost/index.html

   -XAMPP
-  1. Copy project files into xampp/htdocs/
+  1. Copy project files into xampp/www/PT
   2. Launch XAMPP → Start Apache and MySQL
   3. Import the .sql file into phpMyAdmin
   4. Access via http://localhost/index.html
 </details>

+#### 🗃️ Importing the Database
+1. Open `phpMyAdmin`
+2. Create a new database (e.g., `pinyatahotel`)
+3. Click **Import** → Select `pinyatahotel.sql` → Execute

 ### User Role
 Pet Owners